COMMON INTEREST PRIVILEGE

 This principle has been applied in numerous decisions, for example:

-- Berezovsky v Abramovich EWHC 1143 where a party was held to have waived privilege in interviews between his former solicitors and his former business associate, as he had relied on parts of the interviews in defending a summary judgment application (see “Waiver of privilege to support merits at interlocutory stage means waiver of privilege at trial” 6 June 2011 to read more on the case);
+- Berezovsky v Abramovich EWHC 1143 where a party was held to have waived privilege in interviews between his former solicitors and his former business associate, as he had relied on parts of the interviews in defending a summary judgment application (see “Waiver of privilege to support merits at interlocutory stage means waiver of privilege at trial” 6 June 2011); and

-- Cadogan v Tolley EWHC 2286 (Ch) where a party had waived privilege in notes of witness interviews as a result of relying on their contents in applications for freezing injunctions (see “No joint privilege for conspiring shareholder” 1 November 2011); and
+- Cadogan v Tolley EWHC 2286 (Ch) where a party had waived privilege in notes of witness interviews as a result of relying on their contents in applications for freezing injunctions (see “No joint privilege for conspiring shareholder” 1 November 2011).

 Note that the principle of collateral waiver only comes into play where privileged material is deployed in proceedings; it has no application outside that context, and mere disclosure is not sufficient if there is no reliance: see Belhaj v Director of Public Prosecutions EWHC 514 (Admin) considered in “A reminder that inadvertent disclosure of privileged material will not engage the cherry picking rule” (4 April 2018).

-Where the principle applies, the collateral waiver will extend only to documents which go to the same issue for which privilege was originally waived: Fisher v HMRC UKFTT 335.
-See “Waiver of privilege: deployment and cherry-picking” (9 July 2012) for more on that decision.
+Where the principle applies, the collateral waiver will extend only to documents which go to the same issue for which privilege was originally waived: see Fisher v HMRC UKFTT 335 (“Waiver of privilege: deployment and cherry-picking” 9 July 2012) and Holyoake v Candy EWHC 387 (Ch) (“High Court decision illustrates limits of the cherry-picking rule” 13 September 2017).
 Nonetheless, privilege should never be waived lightly, as the precise impact of the waiver will often be difficult to predict in practice.